 - Upon release, inmate’s will receive their account balance in cash or check.

-- Include the name of the sender, return address, inmate’s name, booking number, and facility address printed on the outside of a plain envelope.
+• Include the name of the sender, return address, inmate’s name, booking number, and the facility address printed on the outside of a plain envelope.

-- Nude or sexually explicit photos or drawings.
+• Nude or partially nude photos or drawings

 - Personal property can be picked or dropped off is limited to clothing, money, prescription medication, and legal documents.

 - To release property the inmate must sign a property withdrawal slip authorizing the release of their property.
 Identification is required to pick up an inmate's property.
 For additional information contact the jail facility.

 For more information regarding PC 4025, click this link: https://codes.findlaw.com/ca/penal-code/pen-sect-4025.html